cdeacosta/cdeacosta/README.md

 ---

 This is an AWS Cost and Usage Report streaming pipeline flow.
-I designed this for a friend who involved in the early stages of FinOps at Kabbage.
+I designed this for a friend who is involved in the early stages of FinOps at Kabbage.
 ![Amazon CUR Streaming Pipeline](amazon_cur+CloudWatch_metrics-data_pipeline.png)

 ---